tomjhou/LIFconverter/README.txt

 pip install auto-py-to-exe

+You must install it in the SAME python environment that you will eventually run it in, e.g. don't install under anaconda if you intend to run from Windows command prompt.

 You then have to find the .exe file which will be in the Scripts folder of the python installation.
-For example, it might be in:
+For example, if installed under anaconda, it might be in:

 C:/Users/TomJhou/anaconda3/Scripts/auto-py-to-exe.exe

+or

+C:/Users/TomJhou/AppData/Local/Packages/PythonSoftwareFoundation_Python3.8_qbz5n2.../LocalCache/local-packages/Python38/Scripts

 Add that folder to the Windows path if you want to run from command line.
 Or add a shortcut to taskbar and run from there.